3-Review Copy Policy

 Alice’s Adventures in Wonderland, published by Candlewick Press.
 Thanks to the publisher for permission to use this illustration.
 All rights reserved.
 The official copyright statement is at the bottom of this page.

-Jules here.
-I feel it is important to state my policy on accepting review copies.
-When reading a title for potential review on the blog, it’s great to have your own copy and to avoid long hold lists at the library.
-It is also exciting to review a book before it reaches libraries, as one of my reasons for reviewing titles is to aid readers in their book selection.
+I feel it is important to state my policy on accepting “review copies.”
+When reading a title I think I may want to post about here at the site, it’s great to have my own copy and to avoid long hold lists at the library.
 However, it’s important to avoid even the appearance of impropriety.
 Therefore, I am going to wear my ethics on my sleeves.

-- If a publisher sends me a review copy that I did not actively solicit, I will do my best to read and review it, but I cannot guarantee a review of each and every title I get.
+- If a publisher, author, or illustrator sends me a book, galley, or F&G that I did not actively solicit, I absolutely do not guarantee a post about that book.
 That’s because I’m in this for fun.
 I have no boss.
-I have no obligations – except to myself.
+I have no obligations — except to myself.

 - There perhaps may come a time when I actively solicit review copies of upcoming titles from publishers who have not contacted me.
 I would likely do this when I am really excited about a title and because it is the type of title I tend to post about here.
 I certainly do not expect to get what I ask for at all times; publishers should feel free to tell me to go away.
 If I am really excited about a soon-to-be-published title, I will eventually find it at the library anyway.
 Essentially, getting an advanced copy from a publisher only affects when I am able to post about it.

-- I’ve heard rumors of publishers offering bounties for good reviews.
-Reading books, writing about the ones I like, and conducting interviews is something I enjoy.
-If you are a journal or magazine in the field and want to pay me to review, great.
+- I’ve heard rumors in the past of publishers offering bounties for good reviews.
+Writing about the books I like and conducting interviews is something I enjoy.
+If you are a journal or magazine in the field and want to pay me to review/talk about books/wax whatever, great.
 I won’t, however, be paid by publishers (or anyone else) for a specific opinion.
 No exceptions.

 Bottom line: I do this because I enjoy it.
-My review will be the same whether the book comes from the publisher, the bookstore, the library, the author him or herself, or a long-forgotten, dusty, cobwebbed corner of a shelf in a used books store.
+My thoughts on a book will be the same whether the book comes from the publisher, the bookstore, the library, the author him or herself, or a long-forgotten, dusty, cobwebbed corner of a shelf in a used-books store.

 Note: At this time, I do not review e-book versions of books.
-I wouldn’t know of something like a Kindle if you threw it in my face.
+A gal’s gotta focus.

-To contact me, email “seventhings *at* blaine *dot* org” . . .
+To contact me, email “seventhings *at* gmail *dot* com” . . .

 Illustration from Alice’s Adventures in Wonderland.
 Illustrations © 2003 by Helen Oxenbury.
 Published by Candlewick Press, Somerville, MA.